aaron-goff/espressoLogcat/README.md

 EspressoLogcat.getLogcatLikeLineData(bufferedReaderSize = 1024)
 ```
 _**filename**_: string used to determine where to store the logcat output
-  Note: Using this in Espresso will save the file to the emulator
+(_Note_: Using this in Espresso will save the file to the emulator)
 ```kotlin
 EspressoLogcat.getLogcatLikeLineData(filename = "/path/to/file.txt")
 ```